Álvaro Noboa: Business

 In 1973, Noboa established Promandato Global S.A., a firm that unites several real estate companies considered to be one of the largest firms in Ecuador.

-In 1988, he established 'Revista La Verdad', a monthly magazine.

-On April 22, 1988, he founded Banco del Litoral, one of Ecuador's most reliable banks.

-On July 22, 1988, he established the Global Financing Company and other investment companies on an international scale.
+In 1988, he founded Revista La Verdad, a monthly magazine.
+On 22 April 1988, he founded Banco del Litoral.
+On 22 July 1988, he established Global Financing Company and other investment companies on an international scale.
 All these companies and businesses together became known as [Grupo de Empresas Ab.
-Alvaro Noboa P.]

-His exporting company, Exportadora Bananera Noboa, had sales of $220 million in 2004 and $219 million in 2005.
+Alvaro Noboa P.] His exporting company, Exportadora Bananera Noboa, had sales of $220 million in 2004 and $219 million in 2005.

 Latin American meeting

-Since 2003 Alvaro Noboa has attended the annual Entrepreneurial Meeting for Latinamerican businessmen.
-The summit was born in the 2003 by initiative of the Mexican Carlos Slim personal friend of Mr. Noboa.
+Since 2003, Alvaro Noboa has attended the annual Entrepreneurial Meeting for Latin American Businessmen.
+The summit was born in 2003 by initiative of the Mexican Carlos Slim, a personal friend of Noboa.
 The meeting was not meant to discuss their business concerns but rather to broach social issues in the region.
-It has been held at Mexico 2003, Dominican Republic 2004, Brazil 2005, Argentina 2006, Chile 2007 and Panamá 2008.
+It has been held in Mexico in 2003, Dominican Republic in 2004, Brazil in 2005, Argentina in 2006, Chile in 2007 and Panamá in 2008.

 Labour practices

-Usleap once affirmed Noboa has opposed campaigns for workers' rights within his own companies, and Noboa Group workers have been illegally dismissed for joining trade unions.
+Usleap once accused Noboa of opposing campaigns for workers' rights within his own companies, and Noboa Group workers have been illegally dismissed for joining trade unions.
 In one 2002 incident striking workers at a Noboa subsidiary were attacked and–according to a Human Rights Watch report–several were shot by organized assailants.

-In 2002 the New York Times reported on working conditions in Álvaro Noboa's banana plantations in Ecuador.
+In 2002 the New York Times reported on working conditions on Álvaro Noboa's banana plantations in Ecuador.
 The article specifically mentioned the 3000 acre plantation known as Los Álamos that employed about 1,300 people.
 The workers of Los Álamos unionized in March 2002.
 Noboa's company responded by firing more than 120 of them.
 The article read: "When the workers occupied part of the hacienda, guards armed with shotguns, some wearing hoods, arrived at 2 a.m. on May 16, according to workers, and fired on some who had refused to move from the entrance gate, wounding two."

-Noboa's Company, on the other hand, claims that the conflict was illegally initiated since the number of workers' with which the special committees were assembled never reached the number required by law, that is, a majority.
+Noboa's company, on the other hand, claims that the conflict was illegally initiated since the number of workers' with which the special committees were assembled never reached the number required by law, that is, a majority.
 They tried to fool authorities by having participants who were not workers.
 Both the workers' committee and the strike declaration were illegal.

 It was said to the public and press that workers involved in this conflict were guilty of outrageous conduct at the farm, which motivated accusations brought forth before the authorities whereby the police had to intervene in order to safeguard company assets.
 The company told that conflict arose causing substantial losses due to unlawful stoppage of agricultural activity.